-A STA supports the MRG-Block-Ack Ack policy if both dot11RobustAVStreamingImplemented(#29) and dot11MRGImplemented (#16) are true; otherwise the STA does not support the MRG service with Ack policy equal to MRG-Block-Ack.
+A STA supports the GCR (#686)-Block-Ack retransmission(#961) policy if both dot11RobustAVStreamingImplemented(#29) and dot11GCR (#686)Implemented (#16) are true; otherwise the STA does not support the GCR (#686) service with retransmission(#961) policy equal to GCR (#686)-Block-Ack.

-MRG Buffer Size for a group address is defined to equal to the minimum Buffer Size field in the Block Ack Parameter Set field in the last received ADDBA.response for that group address across members of the MRG group (see 9.10.10).
+GCR (#686) Buffer Size for a group address is defined to equal to the minimum Buffer Size field in the Block Ack Parameter Set field in the last received ADDBA.response for that group address across members of the GCR (#686) group (see 9.10.10).

-11.22.15.2.7 MRG-SP
+11.22.15.2.7 GCR-SP (#686)

+The GCR-SP (#686) delivery method transmits GCR (#686) group addressed frames at regular intervals.(#875)

-A STA supports the MRG-SP power management mode if dot11RobustAVStreamingImplemented(#29) is true; otherwise the STA does not support the MRG service with Power Management mode equal to MRG-SP.
+A STA supports the GCR-SP (#686) delivery method(#2) if dot11RobustAVStreamingImplemented(#29) is true; otherwise the STA does not support the GCR (#686) service with delivery method(#2) equal to GCR-SP (#686).

 NOTE-Group addressed traffic transmitted at the end of a DTIM beacon can be an impediment to providing QoS for uplink transmissions and in overlapping BSSs.
-Therefore APs in an overlapped environment are advised to make use of MRG-SP for group address traffic that consumes appreciable medium time.
+Therefore APs in an overlapped environment are advised to make use of GCR-SP (#686) for group address traffic that consumes appreciable medium time.

-A group address stream shall not be transmitted simultaneously via the MRG-SP Power Management policy and either the All-Active/Any-PS or FMS Power Management modes.
+A group addressed(#334) MSDUs shall not be transmitted via the GCR-SP (#686) Power Management policy if either the Active -PS(#187) or FMS delivery methods(#2) are active for that group address.

-An AP advertises that a group address stream is subject to MRG-SP within an MRG Response subelement.
+An AP advertises that a group address stream is subject to GCR-SP (#686) within an GCR (#686) Response subelement.
 The subelement indicates the start of each Service Period.
 See 11.2.1.4.
-At every scheduled SP, the AP schedules for transmission buffered MRG-SP group addressed frames assigned to that particular group address.
+At every scheduled SP, the AP schedules for transmission buffered GCR-SP (#686) group addressed frames assigned to that particular group address.

-An AP shall only accept either an MRG-SP or an FMS agreement for a group address stream from a single non-AP STA.
+An AP shall only accept either an GCR-SP (#686) or an FMS agreement for a group address stream from a single non-AP STA.

+An AP shall not use the GCR-SP (#686) delivery method for an accepted DMS service when the non-AP STA that requested the DMS service has the Robust AV Streaming bit in the Extended Capabilities element set to 0.(#960)

 Annex A